 No. The deadline only prevents new claims from being instigated.
 We will continue to work on all claims which began prior to the August 29th deadline.

 No. You can, if you wish, contact your lenders yourself and deal with them directly.
 If you're not happy with their responses, you can take your claims to the Financial Ombudsman Service for free.
 However, if you chose to use our service we will do the work for you and make sure we have all the information you'll need.
 We'll free up your time and make the process as easy as we can.

 A Packaged Bank Account is a bank account where the bank charges a fee (usually monthly) in return for providing certain benefits, for example travel insurance, vehicle breakdown cover or mobile phone insurance.

 Yes.
 In most cases, we can make a claim irrespective of whether your account is still open.
-There are time-limits though -- and not just for PPI - so the sooner you act, the better.

 How do I know whether I was sold a PBA?